 , where this family name became a prominent contributor to the development of the district from ancient times.
 Always prominent in social affairs, the name became an integral part of that turbulent region as it emerged to form alliances with other families within the

-Another 181 words (13 lines of text) are included under the topic Early Dorton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dorton research.Another 84 words (6 lines of text) are included under the topic Early Dorton History in all our PDF Extended History products and printed products wherever possible.

 of this family name include: Dorst, Dorste, Duerst, Duerste, Durste, Derst, Dorsts and many more.